dgaff/tacoma-antenna/README.md

 # Introduction
-This is a quick explanation for how to install a HAM radio (or CB radio) antenna on a 2017 Toyota Tacoma.
+This is a quick explanation for how to install a HAM (or CB) radio antenna on a 2017 Toyota Tacoma.
 I originally had my HAM radio antenna installed on a lip mount on the driver side door (see [CP-5M Comet Universal RS-730 Lip Mount](https://www.amazon.com/dp/B0DF981DRJ)).
 I decided to move it to the back of the vehicle to reduce the radiation exposure inside the cab.
 My radio puts out 40 watts on the 2 m band.

 TODO pic of completed installation